-The law of the new covenant is a law that God writes on the heart (see Jer.
-31:31–34).
+The law of the New Covenant is a law that God writes on the heart (see Jeremiah 31:31–34).
 The heart is the seat of our motivations, the place from which our words and actions proceed (see Matthew 6:21; 15:18–20).

-God never asks more of us than we are capable.
+God never demands more than what we are capable of doing.
 That is the message of this week’s First Reading.
 It is up to us to choose life over death, to choose the waters of eternal life over the fires of ungodliness and sin.

 By His life, death, and Resurrection, Jesus has shown us that it is possible to keep His commandments.
 In Baptism, He has given us His Spirit, that His Law might be fulfilled in us (Romans 8:4).